-- Teams will have four or five participants.
-Youth may only be on one team.
+- 1. Teams will have four or five participants.
 Participants will assume the following roles

 - President

 - Vice-President (program chairman)

 - Secretary

 - Treasurer

 - If there is a fifth participant, that person will serve as a club member.

 - 2. There will be the following divisions:

 - Junior: ages 7-9

 - Intermediate: ages 10-13

 - Senior: ages 14-18

 - 3. The age of the oldest member determines the age division of competition.

-- 4. Each participant will take a written test and total of the top four test scores will count toward the final score
+- 4. Each participant will take a written test and total of the top four test scores will count toward the final score.

 - 5. Performers should recognize this is a family event and choose costumes, themes, and performances that show respect for both the performers and the audience.

-Resources: Complete guidelines, tests, and resources may be found in The 4-H Gavel Games Handbook.
+Complete guidelines, tests, and resources may be found in The 4-H Gavel Games Handbook.